QuintenObbink/CS_Individual_Assignment_474183/README.md

 _candidateBands_: Function to perform the banding-step of the LSH algorithm.
 The signature matrix is split into the specified rows and bands, and candidates are extracted based on similar signatures in these bands.

 _distanceMatrix_: Function to calculate the Jaccard- and Cosine-distance measures.
 Here the preselection criteria are used.
-The preselection criteria are added manually, so when you want to run the algorithm for only the shop and brand criteria, remove the 'inches'-criterion from the if-statement in row 204.
+The preselection criteria are added manually, so when you want to run the algorithm for only the shop and brand criteria, remove the 'inches[i]==inches[j]'-criterion from the if-statement in row 204.

 _clusterPairing_: Function to perform the Agglomerative hierarchical clustering algorithm, based on the calculated distance matrices, with a specified distance threshold.
 Next to this, this function also extracts the predicted pairs from the clustering algorithm, as well as the real pairs from the modelID's obtained from the dataset.